albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 sudo scp username@your_ip:/temp.zip /Downloads
 ```

-it will download from server and save to the Downloads folder. `/Downloads` is the destination where you save the file.
+It will download from server and save to the Downloads folder. `/Downloads` is the destination where you save the file.

+**Make it accesible**

+[Change the permision](https://www.google.com/search?q=give+user+folder+permissions+linux) for `live` folder so it can be accessed from hubs projects.

+Inside `/etc/letsencrypt/live/` i remove the `example.com` folder and make a new
+`example.com` folder which contains all cert files that we have backup before. because i dont know why my files is empty.

 ## 4. Setting up Github Actions